 In 2021, after only three months of experiments, researchers and engineers of the research center succeeded in growing juvenile European spiny lobster (Palinurus elephas).
-Stella Mare becomes one of three laboratories in the world to achieve this scientific and technical prowess.
+In 2023, Sella Mare reaches the juvenile size necessary to consider ecological restoration operations.
+It has individuals aged 11 months raised in its facilities.
+This year, Stella Mare is the only laboratory in the world to have produced juveniles from controlled reproduction.
 Present from Norway to Mauritania and in many area of the Mediterranean, the European spiny lobster is classified as "vulnerable" species in the red list of threatened species of the International Union for the Conservation of Nature (IUCN).
 Its high selling price is the result of relative scarcity, confirmed by the continued sharp decline in stock in European Union fishing areas.
 This major scientific breakthrough has an ecological, economic and heritage stake for Corsica and beyond: Preservation of biodiversity, diversify and maintain fishing activity (a centuries-old heritage activity in Corsica), while protecting the presence of the species in its range; transfer of individuals on a European scale for the fishery restoration of degraded stocks (with the necessary genetic precautions); helps stem the decline in catches in Europe due to overfishing; recycling and recovery of crustacean shells are of interest to biotechnology companies